Consensas/consensas-ansible/README.md

 You'll need to have Ansible installed on your computer and root access to edit [/etc/hosts](https://www.thegeekdiary.com/understanding-etc-hosts-file-in-linux/).
+It's nice to have Kubernetes on your computer, so you can communicate with the K8S cluster.

 One word of advice: make these your own - copy and modify as you see fit for your system.
 Don't expect